roguehistory/DIGH-HIST3812/content/en/week/seven/instructions.md

 **While this isn't graded, per se**, you _will_ need this material when it comes to writing the documentation for your final group project.
 Get in the habit of keeping careful _process_ notes.

-{{< notice success "Important" >}} With tech work, if it doesn't come together in about 30 minutes, it won't come in an hour.
-So take a break.
-Close the laptop.
-Call somebody up for help.
-Find another pair of eyes to look at the problem.
-I don't want to hear that you laboured heroically for 2 hours to do something.
-Jump into our social space and ask for advice.
-{{< /notice >}}